Chapter 8 Conditional statements

 See the solution

 Exercise 8.6 Use this approach to implement absolute value: the function should test if the number is positive.
-In that case it should return the number, otherwise the number with the minus sign.
+In that case it should return the number, otherwise the negative of the number.

 Note: this approach does not work with vectors, see Section 8.3.